tuttu1746/new-2/README.md

 # new-2
 this is my new repo
+power bi projects